tuanisworkingonsomeprojects/SC1005MiniProject/README.md

 3. Logistic Regression model, SVC model, Multinomial Naive Bayes Model.
 4. Exporting model to .joblib file for future use.
 5. Flask library for GUI.
-6. Python and OSSystem communication.
+6. Python and OS communication.

 ---